Alright, the recording of the debate can now be accessed online. I have uploaded it to the blog and you can listen to it below:

 Also, for more information about how to explain group hallucinations and shared religious experience in the case of the resurrection, see Keith Parson’s analysis of the issue here.

-There were also a couple brief mistakes when I was speaking:
+There were also a couple brief misstatements when I was speaking:

 “In the Gospel of John, written even later, Thomas is able to physically touch Jesus’ wounds, and … Jesus stays with his disciples for forty days.”